sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 }
 ```
 2. The contract emits a `MintRequest` event.
-  The TPP uses their private key to decrypt the payload, and...
+  The TPP use their private key to decrypt the payload, and...
-3. Creates an initial payment consent with the payer's bank.
+3. Create an initial payment consent calling the payer's bank OpenBanking API.
   The bank responds with an authorisation URL, for the Payer to approve.
-4. The TPP makes an `authRequest` method call.
+4. The TPP makes an `authRequest` method call to the contract.
   The payload is encrypted with the Payer's public key (from the previous message) and looks like this
 ```json
 {